This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup chopped ham

-- 1 red bell pepper, seeds removed, chopped
+- 1 red bell pepper, seeds and ribs removed, chopped

 - 1 sweet onion, chopped

 - 3 cloves garlic, minced

 - 4 cups cooked long-grain white rice, cold

 - 1 cup pineapple chunks, about ½-inch in size